CarlWangChina/QwenFeat-Vocal-Score/README.md

 # VocalVerse Project Overview

 This work sincerely acknowledges the support of previous works such as QwenAudio, SongEval, and MuQ.
-Assessing the Popularity of Singing Timbre with a Multimodal Large Foundation Model.

 ## 📜 License & Copyright